marlietandoc/marlietandoc.github.io/content/authors/admin/_index.md

 I am a <strong> mixed methods researcher </strong> with <strong>8+ years</strong> of experience researching human <strong>behavior and psychology</strong>.
 I am currently a PhD Student at UPenn in the {{< staticref "https://www.schapirolab.org/home" "newtab" >}}Computational Cognitive Neuroscience Lab{{< /staticref >}}studying how people <strong>learn and remember</strong>.
 I have also conducted <strong>user research in the gaming industry </strong> at {{< staticref "https://www.riotgames.com/en" "newtab" >}}Riot Games{{< /staticref >}} where I uncovered complex patterns in user social behavior and drove the design of new features on PC and mobile.

-I am currently open to work!
-Please contact me for a copy of my resume.
+I am currently open to work and seeking UX research or data science jobs!
+Please contact me for my resume.